 To get acquainted with Vegas, the very best place to start is the Strip.
 With all of its neon lights, comically enormous alcoholic drinks, and street performers, it can be a bit of a sensory overload.
 Nevertheless, it’s the best way to check off all the touristy stuff from your list right away.

 For example, kick off your time in Vegas by wandering through the over-the-top themed hotels.
 Gaze up at the Eiffel Tower at the Paris Hotel & Casino; ride the Big Apple Coaster at New York, New York; and dance along with the Bellagio Fountains.
-You could seriously spend hours and hours, just walking around and taking in the quirky decor and attractions at most of the resorts on the Strip.
+Every time that I’m in Las Vegas, I spend hours and hours walking around and taking in the quirky decor and attractions at most of the resorts on the Strip.

 If you’re tired after your long day of travel and don’t feel like walking, a Las Vegas bus tour, like this hop-on hop-off option, is another amazing way for a new visitor to get an introduction to the city.
 On these buses, you can learn all about the city and its history from a knowledgeable guide—and get off to explore where you want to.